lexiewangdl/pyalgo/binary_tree/README.md

 Node:  20 	Max depth at node:  2
 Node:  3 	Max depth at node:  3
 ```

+Note: it's easy to notice that the order is **post-order**, why?
+This is because to know the max depth of current subtree, you need
+to know the depth of left subtree and right subtree first to find the max of the two.
+This is why the root node of a subtree is always visited last.

 **My solution 2:** Pre-order traversal of tree
 - Use a **global variable** `res` to keep track of maximum depth we have seen so far